 The Breast Lift Procedure

-The breast lift is performed on an outpatient basis under general anesthesia and usually takes 1 to 3 hours.
-Depending on the size and shape of the breasts, as well as the degree of sagging and amount of excess skin, one of the following types of incisions is often used:
+The breast lift is an outpatient procedure that uses general anesthesia and usually takes 1 to 3 hours.
+Depending on the size and shape of the breasts, as well as the degree of sagging and amount of excess skin, one of the following types of incisions is often chosen:

 - Two rings, one larger than the other, around the areola